deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 ![](charts/charts_33_2.png "🔼 Figure 11: Block-level quantization profiles for Llama-3.1-8B at 3 bit compression on average.")

-> 🔼 The chart displays the block-level quantization profiles for the Llama-3.1-8B model at an average compression of 3 bits, showing the bit allocation for each block.
+> 🔼 The chart visualizes the block-level quantization profiles generated by EvoPress for Llama-3.1-8B, showing the bitwidth allocated to each block during 3-bit compression on average.
 > <details>
 > <summary>read the caption</summary>
 > Figure 11: Block-level quantization profiles for Llama-3.1-8B at 3 bit compression on average.